 Boasting a vaulted blue ceiling dotted with gold stars, this magnificent Tudor church has been in use for almost 500 years and is a true highlight for all.
 Walk in the steps of many kings and queens and attend a choral service at Chapel Royal to truly immerse in the magical history.

 Did you know?
-It is said that Catherine’s ghostly presence still screams for mercy along the corridors of the palace…
+Catherine’s ghostly presence still screams for mercy along the corridors of the palace…

 3. Hampton Court Maze